Memory Commands

 Record an experience with optional lessons learned.

-kernle -a <agent> episode OBJECTIVE OUTCOME [options]
+kernle -s <stack> episode OBJECTIVE OUTCOME [options]

 | Option | Description |